symfony/symfony-docs/cookbook/bundles/configuration.rst

     }

-The ``processConfiguration()`` method uses the configuration tree you've defined in the ``Configuration`` class to validate, normalize and merge all of the configuration arrays together.
+The ``processConfiguration()`` method uses the configuration tree you've defined in the ``Configuration`` class to validate, normalize and merge all the configuration arrays together.

 .. tip::